stalcup-dev/marketing-ab-experiment/README.md

 **Interpretation (important):**

 > The Ad group has meaningfully higher conversion **in this dataset**.
-However, because integrity checks show strong traffic imbalance and timing differences, this result should be treated as **directional evidence** rather than a fully causal estimate from a classic 50/50 RCT.
+Because integrity checks show strong traffic imbalance, treat this as **directional evidence** rather than a classic 50/50 RCT estimate; **stratified lift by day/hour is consistent with the naive estimate**, suggesting timing mix is unlikely the primary driver.

 ---